SamuelKinoshita/AuthenticationGoJWT/Readme.md

 ## JWT Authentication in Go (Gin/Gorm)

-I'd be glad to help you improve the README for your JWT Authentication project in Go (Gin/Gorm).
-Here's a revised version incorporating the best aspects of the previous responses and addressing potential shortcomings:

 **## JWT Authentication in Go (Gin/Gorm)**

 This project demonstrates JWT (JSON Web Token) based authentication for a Go web application using the following libraries: